General introduction to building the Drewgard Roadster.

-The kingpins were a perfectly suitable feature of the front swivel hubs in their time, but in today’s MOT environment, when the front wheels are raised from the ramp and the wheel rocked back and forth by the tester, this can produce test failures when the pin has play.
+The kingpins were a perfectly suitable feature of the front swivel hubs in their time, but in today’s MOT test environment, when the front wheels are raised from the ramp and the wheel rocked back and forth, this can produce test failures when the pin has play.
 Our sealed ball joint conversion eliminates this risk, at the same time as improving the accuracy of the car’s handling.
 Track rod ends are also vulnerable in this area as well so we provide a sealed ball joint version to further improve the maintenance, testing and performance experience.

 The lighter the car, the better will be its general performance.
 Citroen showed how perfectly reasonable performance for day to day use could be derived from 602ccs.
-But we can get more by improving lightness with our aluminium chassis and body panels, increasing the engine’s rev range with a fast road camshaft and its torque with larger pistons and cylinder barrels and the higher compression of the Dyane’s engine.
-A free flow bigger bore exhaust system allows these features to give their best performance (and a modest but interesting exhaust note as well)
+But we can get more by maintaining lightness with aluminium body panels, even saving further weight with our optional light weight chassis,increasing the engine’s rev range with a fast road camshaft and its torque with larger pistons and cylinder barrels.
+A free flow bigger bore exhaust system allows these features to give their best performance.

 Why specify aluminium for the bodywork instead of fibreglass?
 Well, in the days of Colin Chapman, fibreglass was reckoned to be a more viable material for relatively small scale production, but these days it can work out very expensive to produce, So why not have panels crafted in aluminium instead?

-Though instrumentation, steering wheel, body colour and trim will be selected by you, we offer a few appropriate parts to ease selection, but the headlights, indicators, repeaters, rear light clusters and reverse and fog lights should not be altered, otherwise these visual cues would dilute the Roadster’s appearance.
+Though instrumentation, steering wheel, body colour and trim will be selected by you, we offer a few appropriate parts to ease selection but the headlights, indicators, repeaters, rear light clusters and reverse and fog lights should not be altered, otherwise these visual cues would dilute the Roadster’s intended appearance.

 At the completion of purchase of all the Roadster’s parts, we supply free of charge the rear polished stainless steel logos and stamped build plate to register our thanks for your commitment to purchase the ‘Drewgard Roadster’